-Because most external events are beyond our control, Epictetus believes that it is pointless to worry about them.
+Because most external events are beyond our control, Epictetus believed that it is pointless to worry about them.
 But our evaluations of these events, by contrast, are entirely within our control.
 It follows that we should not attach significance to any external phenomena or circumstance.
-Instead, all our mental energies should be directed inwards, with a view to controlling our minds.
+Instead, all our mental energies should be directed inward, with a view to controlling our minds.

-Epictetus believes that we should rationally evaluate our cognitions at all times and simply reason ourselves out of upsetting emotional states.
-He urges we install a rational fact-checker in our heads, whose task it is to keep our mental state balanced and calm.
-If this sounds familiar, that’s because it is: Stoic thought is the ancient precursors of Cognitive Behavioral Therapy (CBT).
+Epictetus believed that we should rationally evaluate our cognitions at all times and simply reason ourselves out of upsetting emotional states.
+He suggested installing a rational fact-checker in our heads, whose task it is to keep our mental state balanced and calm.
+If this sounds familiar, that’s because Stoic thought is the ancient precursor of Cognitive-Behavioral Therapy (CBT).

 Epictetus’s essay Of Human Freedom is a beautiful and concise introduction to Stoic wisdom.
 He writes about “Concerning what is in our power and what is not,” “How a person can preserve their proper character in any situation,” “On satisfaction,” and “How we should struggle with circumstance.”
 He reminds us that “Every circumstance represents an opportunity.”

-When they do, we can use our bad luck to test our resolve and strengthen our resilience: “So when trouble comes, think of yourself as a wrestler whom God, like a trainer, has paired with a tough young buck.
+When they do, we can use our bad luck to test our resolve and strengthen our resilience.
+“So when trouble comes, think of yourself as a wrestler whom God, like a trainer, has paired with a tough young buck.
 For what purpose?
-To turn you into Olympic-class material.” (p.
-14)
+To turn you into Olympic-class material” (Epictetus, 2010, p.
+14).